yvelikova/axway-open-docs/content/en/docs/apigtw_admin/deploy_get_started.md

 ### Edit a project configuration in Policy Studio

-When you create or open a Policy Studio project and make a server connection, this loads the project configuration and displays it in the following format: **ProjectName [ServerInstanceType]**
+When you create or open a Policy Studio project and make a server connection, this loads the project configuration and displays it in the following format: **ProjectName [ServerInstanceType]**.

 For example:

-**MyDevProject [API Gateway]**
+**MyDevProject [API Gateway]**:

 When a project configuration is loaded, its services are displayed in the Policy Studio tree on the left.
 Expand one of the top-level nodes in the tree to display additional details (for example, **APIs**, **Policies**, **Resources**, or **Environment Configuration**).